ericsonga/APCSAReview/_sources/HiddenFiles/topic-5-18-toggle-write-code.rst

         {
             private int orbitLength;
             private int daysSinceDiscovered;

-            public CelestialBody(
-                    int
-                            orbitLength) { // There is an error in this function or in the
+            // There is an error in this function or in the header public CelestialBody(int orbitLength)
-                                           // header
+            {
                 this.daysSinceDiscovered = 0;
             }

-            public String orbit(int numberOfTimes) { // There is an error in this header
+            // There is an error in this header public String orbit(int numberOfTimes)
+            {
                 // YOUR CODE HERE
             }

             public int getDaysSinceDiscovered()